creativescala/case-study-parser/docs/pages/design.md

 The first variant of combine, choosing between parsers, is essential.
 The second is useful but not so important.
 We have enough work already so we'll skip it for now.

-As we have two useful monoids for parsers, when we come to implement them we should define methods directly on `Parser` rather than implementing them via a type class.
-Why?
-Because type classes work best when there is one canonical implementation for a given type.
-Switching between implementations requires us to explicitly pass the type class instance, or otherwise bring it into scope, which defeats much of the point of type classes.

 Alternation is conventionally known as `orElse` in Scala, and uses a call-by-name parameter.

 ```scala
 Parser[A].orElse(that: => Parser[A]): Parser[A]
 ```

-The call-by-name parameter will turn out to be essential for parsers, and differs for the definition of `combine` on `Monoid`, which is another good reason to implement the method directly.
+The call-by-name parameter will turn out to be essential for parsers, and differs from the definition of `combine` on `Monoid`, which is another good reason to implement the method directly.

 ### Wrapping Up